ericfortis/mockaton/README.md

   body: string | Uint8Array
 }>
 ```
 Plugins are for processing mocks before sending them.
+If no regex matches the filename,
+it fallbacks to reading the file from disk and computing the MIME from the extension.

-Note: don’t call `response.end()` on them.
+Note: don’t call `response.end()` on any plugin.

 <details>
 <summary><b> See Plugin Examples </b></summary>